Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

-\begin{remark} The potential $\sV$ was utilized in \cref{it:healing,it:short-large-atyp} (\emph{healing} and \emph{large typical short range infection}).
+\begin{remark} The potential $\sV$ was utilized in \cref{it:healing,it:short-large-atyp} (\emph{healing} and \emph{large atypical short-range infection}).
 In the former, it plays a weak role: we just need to kill the size of the set $|S|$ (which is the potential damage when we heal in one copy and not in the other), i.e., in that case any $\sV\gtrsim\log|S|$ would work.
-It is however important to have $\sV \gtrsim |S|$ in the latter (see \cref{eq:large-atyical-contribution}). \end{remark}
+It is however important to have $\sV \gtrsim |S|$ in the latter (see \cref{eq:large-atypical-contribution}). \end{remark}

 If $|R_0| < 12/\gamma$, then assuming $\alpha$ and $\hat\beta$ are large enough, $C_0 |R_0| \leq \frac12 (\alpha \wedge \hat \beta)$ with $C_0$ from \cref{prop:bound_muh}.
 Since any bubble group $\fB$ has either $H(\fB) \geq 1$ or $h\restriction_{\Upsilon(\fB)}$ is a tiling whence $G^\gr(\fB) = -|\Upsilon(h\setminus\varphi)\cap\Upsilon(\fB)| \leq - 1$, the effect of the integral cannot dominate the other terms so the proof is quite straightforward.
 We keep the nomenclature of the previous case.